apache/arrow-adbc/csharp/src/Client/readme.md

 ## Library Design
 The Client is designed to work with any driver that inherits from [AdbcDriver](https://github.com/apache/arrow-adbc/blob/main/csharp/src/Apache.Arrow.Adbc/AdbcDriver.cs), whether they are written in a .NET language or a C-compatible language that can be loaded via Interop.
-The driver is injected at runtime during the creation of the `Client.AdbcConnection`, seen here:
+The driver is injected at runtime during the creation of the `Adbc.Client.AdbcConnection`, seen here:

 ![Dependency Injection Model](/docs/DependencyInjection.png "Dependency Injection Model")

 This enables the client to work with multiple ADBC drivers in the same fashion.
 When a new client AdbcConnection is created, the driver is just passed in as part of the constructor, like:

 ```
-new Client.AdbcConnection()
+new Adbc.Client.AdbcConnection()
 {
    new DriverA(),
    ...
 }

-new Client.AdbcConnection()
+new Adbc.Client.AdbcConnection()
 {
    new DriverB(),
    ...